 - Visual & auditory hallucinations

-The second and longer stage running weeks to as much as a year into cessation, a chronic alcoholic can experience Post-Acute Withdrawal Syndrome or PAWS marked by symptoms such as:
+The second stage is longer, lasting weeks to as much as a year.
+A chronic alcoholic can experience Post-Acute Withdrawal Syndrome or PAWS, marked by symptoms such as:

 - Emotional outbursts

 - Low energy

 The severity of the withdrawal symptoms may depend on how long you have been abusing alcohol and how much you drink, as well as your physical health.

 Science & The Meds

 Alcohol mimics neurotransmitters in the brain like gamma-aminobutyric acid (GABA), slowing down neural processing that leads to relaxation, sociability, and sleepiness.
 With a chronic drinker, the brain does not produce enough GABA, and neurons misfire, causing withdrawal symptoms like shaking and a rapid heartbeat.